 That consistency is great for readers, but sometimes authors want more effects than can be created with basic HTML and simple tags: a special outline round some words, or a special colour, or a different method of bulleting lists.
 Within some sensible limits, we want to give flexibility without opening the site to abuse or complicating the site code handling by having to validate every possible variation of classed and unclassed tags.
 We have written special HTML on request for authors in the past, but that creates problems later as stories cannot easily be updated, because our HTML validator strips out anything unusual or normally disallowed.
 So we are now implementing a simple general system for adding a few user styles to your stories for those technically able or interested in experimenting.

 Please note: this section is NOT going to be a primer on CSS.
 It assumes you understand the basic concepts and have an idea of how you want to change a specific style, or that you are willing to read some of the many web tutorials for better grounding.
-CSS is complex and often hard to debug, and integrating user styles into our site so they do not accidentally break our pages is critical.
-We will provide a boilerplate solution and examples that you can add to a story to tweak some of our existing tags or add new styling, but any use will of necessity be carefully moderated and discussion with us of the effects you want is strongly encouraged.
+CSS is complex and often hard to debug, and integrating user styles safely into our site so they do not accidentally break our pages is critical.
+We will provide basic boilerplate solutions and examples that you can add to a story to tweak some of our existing tags or add new styling, but any use will of necessity be carefully moderated and discussion with us of the effects you want is STRONGLY encouraged.

 For the technically curious, here’s how it works: CSS styles are overlaid (or cascade) with three priorities.
 The first/lowest layer is any external CSS file linked to a webpage.
-We provide that for story pages, defining the archive’s overall design.
+We provide that for all site pages, defining the archive’s overall design.
 The next layer is any set of styles defined directly in the page, in the HTML headers.
-Anything defined there over-rides the site CSS file definitions on that page.
+Anything defined there over-rides the site CSS file definitions only on that page.
 The highest priority layer, that over-rides all the others, is any style written within the HTML body in the style attribute of a specific tag.
 That last layer is the one that is hard to validate and debug, and is highly code-wasteful if definitions are repeated on multiple tags, so we are disallowing that entirely in stories.

 What we CAN allow is special classing, defined once, that can be applied to a limited set of (mostly) container tags.
 Therefore, any user styles have to be validated and inserted into the page headers, where we already set up an author’s language-specific quote and paragraph style preferences for their stories through CSS.